News from SWEC

 Visual Tour of the Proposed National Monument

 Ever wonder what the fuss over a proposed national monument in Dona Ana County (NM) is all about?
-Nathan Small and Jeff Steinborn with the NM Wilderness Alliance will present a visual tour on Tuesday, December 11th at 7 pm, of some of the many extraordinary natural, cultural, and historic features that would be protected within the proposed Organ Mountains – Desert Peaks National Monument.
+Nathan Small and Jeff Steinborn with the NM Wilderness Alliance will present a visual tour on Tuesday, shop December 11th at 7 pm, and of some of the many extraordinary natural, cultural, and historic features that would be protected within the proposed Organ Mountains – Desert Peaks National Monument.

 Starting with satellite images of the historic Butterfield Trail, they’ll show historic and current photos of caves with prehistoric fauna, Native American petroglyphs and bedrock mortars, Billy the Kid’s hideout at Outlaw Rock, Civilian Conservation Corp work projects, World War II-era aerial targets, and, of course, stunning desert peaks and vistas.
 They will clarify the distinction between wilderness and monument designation, and answer questions about the current status of the proposal.

 The talk is part of the Southwest Environmental Center’s Tuesday Talks Series.
 It is free and open to the public.
 For more information, call (575) 522-5552.